 Market based instruments are regulations that encourage behavior through market signals rather than through explicit directives regarding pollution control levels.
 These policy instruments such as tradable permits, pollution charge, etc., are often described as harnessing market forces.
-Market based instruments can be categorized into the following four major categories, which are discussed below:
+Market-based instruments can be categorized into the four major categories, which are given below:

-• Pollution charge: Charge system will assess a fee or tax on the amount of pollution a firm or source generates.
-It is worthwhile for the firm to reduce emissions to the point, where its marginal abatement cost is equal to the tax rate.
-Thus firms control pollution to different degrees i.e. high cost controllers - less; low-cost controllers-more.
+Pollution Charge: Charge system will assess a fee or tax on the amount of pollution a firm or source generates.
+It is worthwhile for the firm to reduce emissions to the point, where its marginal abatement cost are equal to the tax rate.
+Thus firms control pollution to different degrees i.e., High cost controllers - less; low-cost controllers - more.
 The charge system encourages the industries to reduce the pollutants further.
-The collected charges can form a fund for restoration of the environment.
-Another form of pollution charge is a deposit refund system, where consumers pay a surcharge when purchasing a potentially polluting product, and receive a refund on return of the product after useful life span at appropriate centers.
-The concept of extended producers' responsibility brought in to avoid accumulation of dangerous products in the environment.
+The charges thus collected can form a fund for restoration of the environment.
+Another form of pollution charge is a deposit refund system, where, consumers pay a surcharge when purchasing a potentially polluting product, and receive a refund on return of the product after useful life span at appropriate centers.
+The concept of extended producer's responsibility is brought in to avoid accumulation of dangerous products in the environment.

-- Tradable permits: Under this system, firms that achieve the emission levels below their allotted level may sell the surplus permits.
-Similarly, the firms, which are required to spend more to attain the required degree of treatment/allotted levels, can purchase permits from others at lower costs and may be benefited. - Market barrier reductions: Three known market barrier reduction types are as follows: - Market Creation: Measures that facilitate the voluntary exchange of water rights and thus promote more efficient allocation of scarce water supplies - Liability Concerns: Encourage firms to consider potential environmental damages of their decisions - Information Programmes: Eco-labeling and energy- efficiency product labeling requirements - Government subsidy reduction: Subsidies are the mirror images of taxes and, in theory, can provide incentive to address environmental problems.
-However, it has been reported that the subsidies encourage economically inefficient and environmentally unsound practices, and often leads to market distortions due to differences in the area.
+- Tradable Permits: Under this system, firms that achieve the emission levels below their allotted level may sell the surplus permits.
+Similarly the firms, which are required to spend more to attain the required degree of treatment/allotted levels, can purchase permits from others at lower costs and may be benefited. - Market Barrier Reductions: Three known market barrier reduction types are as follows: - Market Creation: Measures that facilitate the voluntary exchange of water rights and thus promote more efficient allocation of scarce water supplies - Liability Concerns: Encourage firms to consider potential environmental damages of their decisions - Information Programmes: Ecolabeling and energy- efficiency product labeling requirements - Government Subsidy Reduction: Subsidies are the mirror images of taxes and, in theory, can provide incentive to address environmental problems.
+However, it has been reported that the subsidies encourage economically in-efficient and environmentally un-sound practices, and often lead to market distortions due Arial differences.
 However, these are important to sustain the expansion of production, in the national interests.
 In such cases, the subsidy may be comparable to the net social benefit.